The Lose Weight Diet Blog

 8. There is any type of testimonial or before and after picture, period.

 I know, the pictures look amazing and the stories sound true.
-Here’s the thing though, they are lying.
+Here’s the thing though, they are often lying.
 Faked pictures are as common as can be.
-And during the rare time when they aren’t lying, they are just showing you one extremely rare example (usually followed by as asterisk) of the results people have gotten.
+And during the rare time when they aren’t lying, they are just showing you one extremely rare example (usually followed by an asterisk) of the results people have gotten.

 If a million people lost 5 pounds, and one person lost 20 pounds, who do you think they will feature in the advertisement?
 But then again, it’s mighty hard to sell crap if you do it the other way around.